Overview

 Summary AI

-Congress will meet on January 6, 2025, to count the electoral votes for the President and Vice President of the United States.
-Four tellers, appointed by the Senate President and the House Speaker, will read and verify the votes; the results will be announced by the Senate President and recorded in the official journals.
+The two Houses of Congress will meet on January 6, 2025, to count the electoral votes for President and Vice President, with the President of the Senate overseeing the process and announcing the result.
+Tellers will read and record the votes, and the outcome will be officially documented.